 JU: He ran it.
 When you see this book [The Golden Decade

-], it talks about Minor’s roll in the school.
-It talks about Ansel’s.
+], it talks about Minor’s roll in the school, and Ansel’s.
 It talks about everyone’s roll.
 And just by happenstance, I ended up living next to Imogene Cunningham on Green Street.

 RW: You landed in the middle of something pretty amazing!

 JU: Yes.
 Minor said something about this much later in my life.
 He said that I always had the ability to be standing in the right place at the right time.
 And I did.
 It’s only later that you look back and realize how extraordinary the series of events was.
-So I started the program.
-And Minor was the dominant figure.
+So I enrolled in the program and Minor was the dominant figure.

 RW: You mentioned that before the classes began you went down and visited with Edward Weston.
 I wanted to hear about that.